jadecobra/python_tdd_exercises/source/list comprehensions.rst

                    a_list
                )

-    the terminal updates to show another `AssertionError <./AssertionError.rst>`_ for the next line
+    the terminal updates to show another :doc:`AssertionError` for the next line

 *
   this time we add a ``list comprehension`` to the left side to practice writing it